lucacorti/jsonapi_plug/README.md

 The `:api` option expects an API module for configuration.

-You also need to provide the `:view` option specifying which `JSONAPI.View` to use for rendering data provided by your controller.
+You also need to provide the `:view` option specifying which `JSONAPIPlug.View` to use for rendering data provided by your controller.

-When requests are processed, the `:jsonapi` connection private field is populated with the parsed request.
+When requests are processed, the `:jsonapi_plug` connection private field is populated with the parsed request.

-See the `JSONAPI.Plug` module documentation for usage and options.
+See the `JSONAPIPlug.Plug` module documentation for usage and options.

 ### Serving responses